lucaryholt/kubefwd/README.md

 6. **Development environment**: Consider setting `max_retries: 3` for development services that may not always be available
 7. **GCP Resources**: Use proxy services for CloudSQL, MemoryStore, and other GCP resources with private IPs
 8. **Unified Management**: Both direct services and proxy services work identically in the UI - start/stop them the same way
+9. **Override Visibility**: Use `o` to toggle override details - keep them hidden for a cleaner view, show them when you need context
+10. **Wide Terminals**: The UI takes advantage of wide terminals - expand your window for the best experience

 ## Troubleshooting